adamghill/dj-angles/docs/source/template-tags/call.md

 #### Use the `call` template tag

-This is basically like a "pass-through" template tag, but without the extra hassle of creating a custom template tag every time.
+This is basically like a custom template tag, but without creating it every time.

 ```python
 # views.py